Manage machine catalogs

 Note:

-This article describes how to manage catalogs using the Full Configuration interface.
-If you created the catalog using the Quick Deploy interface, and continue using that interface to manage the catalog, then follow Manage catalogs in Quick Deploy.
+This article describes how to manage catalogs using Studio and PowerShell commands.
+If you created the catalog using the Quick Deploy node, and continue using that node to manage the catalog, then follow Manage catalogs in Quick Deploy.

 Introduction